-Standard I: Curriculum, Planning, and Assessment.
-The teacher promotes the learning and growth of all students by providing highperformance and growth data, using this data to improve instruction, providing students with constructive feedback on an ongoing basis, quality and coherent instruction, designing and administering authentic and meaningful student assessments, analyzing student and continuously refining learning objectives.
-Curriculum and Planning: Knows the subject matter well, has a good grasp of child development and how students learn, and designs effective and rigorous standards-based units of instruction consisting of well-structured lessons with measurable outcomes.
-Indicator I-A.
+Standard it Curriculum, Planning, and Assessment.
+The teacher promotes the learning and growth of all students by providing high-quality and coherent instruction, designing and administering authentic and meaningful student assessments, analyzing student. performance and growth data, using this data to improve instruction, providing students with constructive feedback on an ongoing basis,

+Curtouium and Planning: Knows the subject matter well, has a good grasp of child development and how students learn, and designs effective and ngorous standards-based units of instruction consisting of well-structured lessons with Indicator L.A.